 #projectname

-Create separate channels for major projects which multiple team members work on.
-This allows everyone to easily share updates with each other.
+Create separate channels for major projects that multiple team members work on.
+This allows everyone to share updates with each other easily.

 #teamname

-Create groups for different teams whether it’s regional sales teams, team leaders or outbound or inbound sales.
+Create groups for different teams, whether regional sales teams, team leaders, or outbound or inbound sales.

 #saleswon